Katharine Cook Briggs: Myers–Briggs Type Indicator

 The rest of Briggs' life was devoted to bringing the ideas of Jung forward.
-Isabel took over the studies and with hers, her mother's and Jung's observations, was able to initiate the creation of a pencil-paper questionnaire to assess type.
-Briggs was primarily the driving force and inspiration behind the creation of the MBTI and Isabel was the work force that created the physical test itself.
+Isabel took over the studies and with hers, her mother's and Jung's observations, was able to initiate the creation of a pencil and paper questionnaire to assess type.
+Briggs was primarily the driving force and inspiration behind the creation of the Myers–Briggs Type Indicator (MBTI) and Isabel was the work force that created the physical test itself.

-Briggs and her early personality type research were instrumental in creating the Myers–Briggs Type Indicator.
-Today it is used in areas as broad as executive development and marital counseling.
+Briggs and her early personality type research were instrumental in creating the MBTI.
+It is used in areas as broad as executive development and marital counseling.
 Since it was formally added to the Educational Testing Service's collection of tests in 1962, it is estimated that 50 million people have taken the MBTI.
 The MBTI classifies personality types along four pairs of categories.
 Katharine and Isabel claimed that everyone fits into one of the 16 possible combinations of personality type, with a dominant preference in each of the four pairs.
 The framework of the test has barely changed since Briggs first developed it.
 The MBTI is often criticized as pseudoscience by some who claim that Briggs developed the assessment in her home before doing any extensive scientific research, instead of the other way around.